abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 ``BaseAddress + xIndex + width * yIndex``.
 For efficient memory access, the array and thread block widths should be multiples of the warp size.
-If the array width is not a multiple of the warp size, it is usually more efficient to allocate it with a width rounded up to the nearest multiple and pad the rows accordingly.
+If the array width is not a multiple of the warp size, it is usually more efficient to allocate the array with a width rounded up to the nearest multiple and pad the rows accordingly.

 Local memory is used for certain automatic variables, such as arrays with non-constant indices, large structures of arrays, and any variable where the kernel uses more registers than available.
 Local memory resides in device memory, which leads to high latency and low bandwidth, similar to global memory accesses.
 However, the local memory is organized for consecutive 32-bit words to be accessed by consecutive thread IDs, which allows full coalescing when all threads in a warp access the same relative address.